sagemath/trac_to_gh/Issue 5938.md

 # Issue 5938: graph plotting -- ploting of graphs (networks) is somehow messed up/scaled wrong/cropped wrong since it doesn't work with graphics_array

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5938

 Original creator: was